Mohammed-altahir/fruitbots-local-game-gen/README.md

 games work as expected.

 Also note that this was built with a few assumptions in mind:
-1. You cloned `robot-fruit-hunt` to the above directory without changing the name.
+# You cloned `robot-fruit-hunt` to the directory above where you cloned down
+this one without changing the name.
-2. Your `open` command acts like OS X's.
+# Your `open` command acts like OS X's.

 # Usage
 `game.py` is used to generate player vs player matches of fruitbots for local